SamBailey6194/ultimate_battleships/README.md

     - If user wants to play again they are asked if they want to load a saved game or start a new game, much like [Load Saved Games](#load-saved-games)
     - If user wants to exit the whole programme is exited
 - If the user and/or the computer have hit all the ships, they are shown a message declaring a winner or tie, then a leaderboard is shown and the user is asked if they want to play again or exit the whole program
+  - If the game was a loaded save, it is then deleted from the database

 ### Features Left to Implement